ndwork/picsWithStructuredSparsity/ReadMe.txt

 run_generateResults.m

 The data for these codes to function is shared in the SPIRiT v0.3 directory by Michael Lustig at https://people.eecs.berkeley.edu/~mlustig/Software.html.
-Simple copy the brain_8ch.mat file from that download into the data subdirectory, and then hit run.
+Copy the brain_8ch.mat file from that download into the data subdirectory, and then hit run.

-run_structuredSparseSENSE simply generates a single image using the technique presented in the manuscript with the wavelet transform. run_generateResults creates an output directory and generates results for several reconstruction algorithms for a set of regularization parameter values as well as a *.csv file with many metrics of quality.
+run_structuredSparseSENSE generates a single image comparing the technique presented in the manuscript with other existing techniques. run_generateResults creates an output directory and generates results for several reconstruction algorithms for a set of regularization parameter values as well as a *.csv file with many metrics of quality.
 This code depends on CurveLab-2.1.3, which can be gotten from